Hyperbolic Aware Minimization: Implicit Bias for Sparsity: Theory: Gradient flow analysis

 \begin{remark} In the $\alpha \rightarrow \infty$ setting, HAM induces an $L_1$ bias.
 However, in practice, due to discretizations, this setting would require a much smaller learning rate to ensure convergence.
 This makes HAM less suited to fully induce sparsity on its own than the related sparsification methods.
-Therefore, HAM is best used in combination with other methods to find sparse solutions, acting as a guide for sparse geometry during their training. \end{remark}
+Therefore, HAM is best used in combination with other methods to find sparse solutions, acting as a guide for sparse geometry during training. \end{remark}

 Remark \ref{remark : alpha discussion} emphasizes that HAM needs a substantially large $\alpha$ to induce sparsity on its own.
-This is in line with our takeaway from \S \ref{section : motivation}, which is that we make training \textit{aware} of learning the correct magnitude of the weight with our hyperbolic step.
-This contrasts with the $m\odot w$ overparameterization, where sparsity emerges due to the inherently small learning rate.
+This is in line with our takeaway from \S \ref{section : motivation}: Our hyperbolic step primarily contributes to learning the correct magnitude of a weight and promotes sign flips.
+This differs from $\bm m\odot \bm w$ overparameterization, where sparsity emerges due to the inherently small inverse metric.

-\paragraph{Explicit regularization $\beta >0$} In practice, we apply the additional regularization term $\beta > 0$, which acts as weight decay directly on the parameter update.
-Importantly, this does not change the artificial learning rate, as shown by Theorem \ref{thm : gradient flow}.